golemfactory/concent/docs/source/stateless-bankster-blueprint.md

       If the provider's claim is greater than his current deposit, we can't add a new claim.
         - `provider_has_enough_deposit` is `False`.
     - Otherwise `provider_has_enough_deposit` is `True`.
-5. **Response**: If everything goes well, Bankster sends a HTTP 200 response.
+5. **Result**: If everything goes well, the operation returns.
     - Bankster returns the values of `requestor_has_enough_deposit` and `provider_has_enough_deposit`.

-#### `POST bankster/finalize-payments/` endpoint
-- **Input format**: JSON
-- **Output format**: JSON
+#### `finalize payments` operation

-This endpoint tells Bankster to pay out funds from deposit.
+This operation tells Bankster to pay out funds from deposit.

-Concent core communicates with this endpoint at the end of any use case that may require payment from deposit within a single subtask.
+Concent Core performs this operation at the end of any use case that may require payment from deposit within a single subtask.
 Currently those are `ForcedAcceptance` and `AdditionalVerification`.
-`ForcedPayment` use case operates on more than one subtask and for that reason requires a separate endpoint.
+`ForcedPayment` use case operates on more than one subtask and for that reason requires a separate operation.

 For each claim, Bankster uses SCI to submit an Ethereum transaction to the Ethereum client which then propagates it to the rest of the network.
 Hopefully the transaction is included in one of the upcoming blocks on the blockchain.